The following Master of Science degree courses are being offered in English for the 2017-2018 Academic Year:

-Phase 1: FAO will pre-screen candidates and submit applications to the Ministry of Agriculture of Hungary that will send them to the corresponding University as chosen by theapplicants.
+Phase 1: FAO (Food and agriculture organization of united stations) will pre-screen candidates and submit applications to the Ministry of agriculture of Hungary that will send them to the corresponding University as chosen by theapplicants.
 Students must submit only COMPLETED dossiers.
 Incomplete dossiers will not be considered.
 Files without names will not be processed.

 Phase 2: Selected candidates may be asked to take a written or oral English examination as part of the admission procedure.
 The participating Universities will run a further selection process and inform each of the successful candidates.
 Student selection will be made by the Universities only, without any involvement on the part of FAO.
 Selected students will also be notified by the Ministry.

 Candidates will be selected on the basis of the following criteria:

 - Citizenship and residency of one of the eligible countries

 - English language proficiency (for courses taught in English)